PowerClerk Support Center

 • Creating a Configuration, where you will be able to map the request/response variables to PowerClerk data fields.

-How to Create a Standard Web Adapter
+How to Create a Web Connector

-Define the Standard Web Adapter
+Define the Web Connector

 • Specify the Request Fields (these fields will be sent from PowerClerk to the web service) and Response Fields (these fields will be sent from the web service back to PowerClerk).

-The Standard Web Adapter requires:
+The Web Connector requires:

 Note: GET and DELETE methods do not support request bodies and will be included in the Base URL.
 Additionally, GET and DELETE do not support message versions.
 If the message payload selected is Fields and Project information, the response will only include the Fields.